sjmburlaza/project-orange-ui/README.md

 # Project Orange UI

 Project Orange UI is an Angular storefront and admin workspace for a multi-country commerce experience.
-It includes site-aware routing, product listing and detail pages, wishlist saves, cart and checkout flows, guest order lookup, order confirmation and history, add-on experiences, authentication, profile pages, a site-scoped admin analytics dashboard, and a standalone admin app for order and product management.
+It includes site-aware routing, product listing and detail pages, wishlist saves, cart and checkout flows with localized payment methods, guest order lookup, order confirmation and history, add-on experiences, authentication, profile pages, a site-scoped admin analytics dashboard, and a standalone admin app for order and product management.
 The project is covered by unit and Playwright end-to-end tests, with CI running lint, unit tests, e2e tests, and production builds.

 ## Demos